axians/microservicebus-tutorial/GettingStarted.md

         return { idle: totalIdle / cpus.length, total: totalTick / cpus.length };
     }
 ```
 8. Next, we're going to call the *cpuAverage* from the **Start** function.
 We want to call the newly created function on an interval, and lucky enough one has already been provided for us.
-At line 20, Replace the ```// TO DO!``` with:
+At line 20, Replace all the content of the *setInterval callback* with:
 ```
 var startMeasure = self.cpuAverage();
 ```
-And delete the rest of the code inside the timer interval.
+Then delete the rest of the code inside the timer interval.

 9. To make a more accurate measurement, we want to make two readings and calculate the average.
 Straight after your last line of code, at line 22, add the following:
 ```